Idea in a Nutshell

 You can’t change the fixed cost of your ongoing overheads – like rent, equipment and staffing – and you can’t charge radically more for a coffee than your competitors.
 Your challenge is simply to sell more.
 The more coffee you sell, the more you reduce the relative cost per coffee sold of each overhead cost; you become more efficient.

-What types of coffee
+What types of coffee shops are there?

 Here at Raqtan we know our way around coffee shops.
 That’s because we regularly supply and fit entire kitchens to a range of different coffee establishments.
 Check out just three of our success stories: coffee emporium Kiva Han in Riyadh and their Raqtan kitchen, Criolla in Jeddah as well as Jeddah’s high-end Amama café.